 Whirl (Simple) does not provide a custom GUI.
-Instead it uses the generic control-panel with these controls:
+Instead it uses the generic controlpanel with these controls:

-- Enable: this switches the effect on&off, click-free - Motors Ac/Dc: select the speed of the rotor horn and drum - · Horn Level: level adjustment for the horn (highs), in dB - Drum Level: adjust the Drum level in dB - Drum Stereo Width: move the slider left (lower) for a more mono sound.
+- Enable: this switches the effect on&off, click-free - Motors Ac/Dc: select the speed of the rotor horn and drum - Horn Level: level adjustment for the horn (highs), in dB - Drum Level: adjust the Drum level in dB - Drum Stereo Width: move the slider left (lower) for a more mono sound.
 Move it right for a wider stereo sound.
-1.0 is the default stereo setting or 'side' channel.
+1.0 is the default stereo setting

-26.3.
+25.3.
 Stereo Routing